 There are many good books available about canary care.

 The New Canary Handbook by Matthew M. Vriends, Ph D., and Canaries:

 A Complete Pet Owners Manual by Otto von Frisch.

-book stores such as Tattered Cover and Barnes and Noble and sell them when stock
+book stores such as Tattered Cover and Barnes and Noble.

 There can be something very soothing about tending your violets and